ropensci/roweb3/content/blog/2024-09-05-screen-readers-tools/index.md

 * Searching the Web for examples and tutorials (as long as they aren't videos) for the kind of analysis you want to do can help a lot.
 Avoid the commercial sites with lots of ads that interfere with screen reader navigation.
 I prefer the ones hosted on personal or academic sites.
 * [Oscar Baruffa's website](https://www.bigbookofr.com) lists free, online books about R. Many of them are quite accessible except for the data visualizations.
 Also, many of them assume you're using RStudio, so you'll have to adapt your work to your own environment.
 * [Bookshare](https://bookshare.org) is an electronic book repository for print disabled people in some countries.
 They have many books on R, but accessibility can vary.
 Sometimes the code snippets are missing, wihch is not helpful.
 Sometimes these books can be quite helpful, though.

+## Summary

+This guide has outlined several ways for screen reader users to work with R across different operating systems, highlighting accessible tools like BrailleR, VS Code, and Emacs.
+By exploring these options, users can choose the tools that best fit their needs and preferences.